Update: APPLICATIONS NOW OPEN

 On the FD/BA (Hons) Degree Ballet and Contemporary Dance courses you will be registered with both Rambert School and the Conservatoire for Dance and Drama.
 Degrees and other higher education qualifications offered by Rambert School are validated by the University of Kent.
 The academic regulations, credit framework and applicable general regulations of the University of Kent can be found at the following link: University of Kent regulations.

-Please find below key Policy and Procedures related to the FD/BA (Hons) Degree at Rambert School.
+Please find all key Policy and Procedures related to the FD/BA (Hons) Degree at Rambert School here.

 For further information, please contact email@example.com